Erudika/erudika.github.io/source/_posts/Para-Web-Console-the-admin-UI-for-your-backend.md

 The admin interface is client-side only and your secret key is *never* sent over the the network.
 Instead, a JWT access token is generated locally and sent to the server on each request (valid for a week).

+We created the web console as a supplementary tool to our paid backend management interface on [paraio.com](https://paraio.com).
+It has all the features of the web console and more - backup and restore, simple permission management and scalability controls.
+And we offer free accounts for developers!

 *Have questions or suggestions?
 Chat with us [on Gitter](https://gitter.im/Erudika/para)!*